microsoft/WhatTheHack/019-ThisOldDataWarehouse/Coach/Solution-01.md

     * Identify which tables are hash, replicated and round-robin.
 Read this [document](https://docs.microsoft.com/en-us/azure/synapse-analytics/sql-data-warehouse/sql-data-warehouse-tables-distribute?context=%2Fazure%2Fsynapse-analytics%2Fcontext%2Fcontext)
     * Determine your distribution column (HINT IDENTITY Column can not be your distribution key)
     * Some Fact Table primary key are a composite key from source system

+5. Create a synapse resource and consequent sql pool on the server **Instructions say to create schema/refactor procs etc., this can be done via queries as part of the hack, but running the master.sql script will migrate the entire OLAP database objects – run script on data studio or management studio, not through portal/browser**
-4. Execute these scripts on the Azure Synapse Analytics database
+6. Execute these scripts on the Azure Synapse Analytics database
-5. Run this query to identify which columns are not supported by Azure Synapse Analytics
+7. Run this query to identify which columns are not supported by Azure Synapse Analytics
 ```
 SELECT  t.[name], c.[name], c.[system_type_id], c.[user_type_id], y.[is_user_defined], y.[name]
 	FROM sys.tables  t